gdt050579/AppCUI-rs/docs/chapter-3/controls.md

 * A Desktop control can have one or multiple Windows.
 * All events emitted by any control are process at window level
 * A control may contain other children controls

+Every control has a set of common characteristics:
+1. `Layout` (how it is position relative to its parent).
+The only exception in this case is the Desktop control that always takes the entire terminal space.
+More details on [Layout](layout.md) section.
+2. `Visibility` (a control can be visible or not).
+The only exception is the Desktop control that will always be visible.
+A hidden control does not receive any input events and it is not drawn.
+3. `Enabled` (a control can be enabled or not).
+The only exception is the Desktop control that is always enabled.
+If a control is not enabled, it will not receive any input events (key pressed or mouse events) but it will still be drawn.